What is Cluster API Add-on Provider for Fleet (CAAPF)?

 This workflow will update the

-file in the root of the repository preparing it for the next release.
+metadata.yamlfile in the root of the repository preparing it for the next release.
+It will open a PR, which needs to be merged before the next minor version release can be cut.

 Versioning